arthur-alves/telescope-test/apps/g2crowd/README.md

 SHOW_BROWSER=False #If you don't want to show the browser process
 ```

 Put the CSV with g2crowd urls inside the `apps/g2crowd/csv_in/` folder.
 If your csv have more than one column, the script will ask to you the correct column to start the scrapper.

-After that run the command below:
+After that run the command below from project root path:

 ```
 python run_g2crow_scrap.py